dotnet/iot/src/devices/ShiftRegister/README.md

 The following image is of the larger MBI5027 16-bit shift register:

 ![MBI5027](https://user-images.githubusercontent.com/2608468/89208974-4216cd00-d572-11ea-98eb-14a9a9b4614f.png)

-The [ShiftRegister](ShiftRegister.cs) binding abstracts the interaction with the storage register, the storage clock, the register clock and other shift register capabilities.
-This binding enables interaction via GPIO or SPI.

 [ShiftRegister](ShiftRegister.cs) is used as the base class for [Sn74hc595](../Sn74hc595/README.md) and [Mbi5027](../Mbi5027/README.md) bindings.
 It can be used directly, or you can rely on it as an implementation detail of those more specific bindings.
 It has been tested with with [SN74HC595](https://www.ti.com/lit/ds/symlink/sn74hc595.pdf), [MBI5027](http://archive.fairchip.com/pdf/MACROBLOCK/MBI5027.pdf), and [MBI5168](http://archive.fairchip.com/pdf/MACROBLOCK/MBI5168.pdf) shift registers.